 Something you get right out of the gate with this clip is that same tone and vibe of WONDER WOMAN.
 There’s a brightness to it.
 An automatic intensity, and with her presence she brings forth a feeling that everything will be all right no matter how bad things look.
 Of course I think Gal Gadot brings that all on her own– she could literally be a goddess.

 Something that does really stand out about this one, though, is what Michael McElhatton’s character says,

 This is man’s best hope.
 Down with the modern world.
 Back to the dark ages, and the safety of holy fear.

 It kind of feels like set up.
 And not for this movie, but like for what’s to come post JUSTICE LEAGUE.
 Now this is just me, and my gut feeling, but it feels very Vandal Savage point of view/rhetoric that McElhatton’s character is reciting.
 I’m probably far off, but with Lex Luthor being in the movie, and possibly Deathstroke because I still don’t buy that you screen test a character for a completely different movie that’s not even close to having a script in a movie that’s currently filming, that it might be a foreshadow to the LEGION OF DOOM.
 Again, that’s just me speculating and putting out there what my gut feeling is.

-For me personally, this clip was the most compelling out of the six.
+For me (personally), this clip was the most compelling out of the six.
 We get, as I had said, our first clear shot of the Commanding General of the Parademon Hordes.
 He’s a monster of a force from the roughly 8-seconds he’s in the clip.
-You get an almost instant feeling like the League thus far is going to need a “bigger boat” if they have any hope of defeating him.
+You get an almost instant feeling like they’re going to need a “bigger boat” if they have any hope of defeating him.

 The sole line he has is very telling, and gives me (as well as those I’ve talked to about it) flashbacks to another formidable villain of the DCEU,